 When a tenant “assigns” a rental unit, the tenant gives up all rights and responsibility related to the rental unit and tenancy agreement and assigns them to a new tenant.

 The basement tenant wants to move end of March but has a lease until July 31.
-He proposed subletting, but I will soon leave for an extended holiday and return in May.
-Can I refuse the sublet since I’ll be away and have no one to manage the details?
+He proposed assigning the rental unit, but I will soon leave for an extended holiday and return in May.
+Can I refuse the assignment since I’ll be away and have no one to manage the details?

 My tenant vacated without notice, taking all their furniture and belongings, but left someone in possession who claims they’ve sublet.
 The lease requires the landlord’s written consent must first be obtained.
 What can I do?